-From February of 2013 through August 2015, the City monitored for unregulated substances.
+From January of 2018 through August of 2020 the City will be monitoring for unregulated substances.
 Any unregulated contaminants detected are reported in the following table.
-There is a naturally-occurring chromium deposit in northern Phoenix near several wells sites.
-Water from these wells currently meets the EPA standard for total chromium.
 If the EPA determines that regulation is warranted for any of the monitored substances, Phoenix will take whatever steps are necessary to comply with the new requirements.